playcanvas/developer.playcanvas.com/content/en/tutorials/real-time-multiplayer-photon.md

 ### 2. Instantiate classes from PlayCanvas to use Photon

-Create a **photon-loadbalancing-playcanvas.js** to the project to initialize Photon.
+Create a script asset named **photon-loadbalancing-playcanvas.js** to the project to initialize Photon.

 ```javascript
 // photon-loadbalancing-playcanvas.js